thainam/microservice/README.md

 ## Database Data ##
     - The dump data can be found in ./mysql-dump/database.sql.
     - The database diagram can be found in ./docs/db-diagram.mwb.
-    - It will be imported after up the containers in docker.
+    - It will be imported after up the containers in Docker.
-    - To see database data you can log in to mariadb doing the following:
+    - To see database data you can log into mariadb doing the following:
         - Run command -> docker exec -it db  bash -c "mysql -u root -p"
         - Type the password (found in .env file)
         - Run command -> use microservice;
+        - Be happy :)

 ## Available Routes ##
     - The port 8000 is being used: http://localhost:8000/